 - Take it at another time.
 The most desirable class times fill quickly.
 Often, early morning or late afternoon sections remain open.
 It is better to have the class at an inconvenient time than not to have it at all.
 (Remember, each semester you will get an earlier registration and more class choices as your credits accumulate.)

-- Keep checking back.
+- Add yourself to the Waitlist and keep checking back.
 Seats open up in filled sections frequently as students rearrange their schedule and add and drop classes.
 If there is a class you really want, keep checking back to see if a seat opens up.

 - Even though a certain schedule of classes is recommended there are many alternatives.
 If you meet the pre-requisites, almost any course is available to you.
 For Foundation classes, feel free to look at second and third semester recommendations for more class options.
 If you need help identifying other class choices contact your major's Academic Advising.

-NOTE: PLEASE REMEMBER THAT THE Academic Advising CAN'T ADD STUDENTS TO FULL CLASSES.
+NOTE: PLEASE REMEMBER THAT THE Academic Advising CAN'T ADD STUDENTS TO CLASSES.

 A: Every student is assigned a faculty mentor.
-However, in regard to class planning, students do not generally meet with their faculty mentor until their junior year.
-Faculty mentors mostly help with upper-division class planning as it relates to career strategy and graduate school.
+However, students do not generally see their faculty mentor for help with class planning.
+Faculty mentors mostly help with questions about their major, career strategies, and graduate school.

 As freshmen and sophomores, students receive advising help from their major's Advising Center.
-Satellite Advisors are experts in class planning for their particular areas.
-Also, there is the Academic Advising, which is the center over general advising for Foundation requirements and major/career exploration.
+Advisors are experts in class planning.

 For more information on finding your advisor, click here.

-A: If you are unsure about what you want to declare for a major or pursue as a career, we recommend taking General Studies 100 (GS 100), Career Exploration.
-The 1 credit class is designed to assist in making a decision concerning your career or major.
-Career assessments will help you assess personal interests, work styles, preferences, and skills to determine your career path.
-At the conclusion of the class, you will gain a better understanding of the job market and careers available to you.
+A: If you are unsure about what you want to declare for a major or pursue as a career, we recommend taking General Studies 100 (GS 100) Career Exploration.
+This one credit class is designed to assist in making a decision concerning your career or major.
+Career assessments and the Educational Strategy tool in I-Plan will also help you assess personal interests, work styles, preferences, and skills to determine your career path.

 A: We have an excellent site called Careers to Majors that recommends majors that will help qualify you for your career goals.
 We also have a site called Majors to Careers that can help you figure out what to do with your major once you enter the workforce.Major to Career